com-480-data-visualization/datavis-project-2022-wyw/README.md

 * images.zip: All artists' paintings (full size), divided in folders and sequentially numbered
 * resized.zip: Same work with images.zip but images have been resized and extracted from folder structure (This file allows us to process model faster)

 Considering the preprocessing, the image.zip and resized.zip are colllections of images, only the artists.csv has one name garbled, all of them are very clean and don't need much preprocessing.

 ### Problematic

-> Frame the general topic of your visualization and the main axis that you want to develop.
-> - What am I trying to show with my visualization?
-> - Think of an overview for the project, your motivation, and the target audience.
+Painting is an important form in the visual arts, it can be used to communicate ideas, create a sense of beauty, explore the nature of perception, or express strong emotions.
+By appreciating painting, we can enrich our spirituality, acquire knowledge and inspiration, discover a vivid history and so on.
+In conclusion, appreciating painting can be very helpful.
+However, many person are layman of art and don't know how to start the artistic journey.
+The motivation of this project is to give them basic knowledge of analyzing the artist and their work by exploring the implicit data inside the pictures.

+The main axis we want to develop are stated as following:
+* Recognizing the correct artist of paintings: By analyzing the colors used and the geometric patterns inside the pictures, we can indentify the artists own special style and speculate the corresponding painter of a picture.
+* Exploring the relationship between different artists in same gendre:
+* Transfering a picture to different gendre:By reconstructing images in the style of another gendre, we could transfer a picture to any gendre we liked.
+Or we could make pictures look more artistic by adding different filters.

 ### Exploratory Data Analysis